In-person at Gage Capitol Hill.

 IN PERSON & REMOTE LEARNING OPTIONS:

-In response to the Covid pandemic the KOH Atelier now offers a full-spectrum of remote to in-person learning options.
-Basically you can be a completely remote student or a full-time in-person studio practitioner or anywhere in between.
+In response to the Covid pandemic the KOH Atelier now offers a full-spectrum of remote to in-person learning options- you can be a completely remote student or a full-time in-person studio practitioner or anywhere in between.
 Some students are present daily, others attend in person for a number of days and are remote for others and some are remote students only.
-To that end we have in person critiques, lectures & demos that are also interactive live with remote students and recorded so that they can be accessed asynchronously.
+We have in person critiques, lectures & demos that are also interactive live with remote students and recorded so that they can be accessed asynchronously.

 Fall: Start date in September.